Ms Mumtaz Begum

 Mr Yi Wang

 Yi Wang completed a degree in preventive medicine in China.
-In 2016 he commenced a Master of Public Health at the University of Adelaide.
-Yi is undertaking a MPH dissertation in which he will study vaccine preventable diseases, using data from South Australia.
-Yi is supervised by Professor John Lynch, Associate Professor Lisa Smithers and Dr Catherine Chittleborough.
+In 2016, he commenced a Master of Public Health at The University of Adelaide.
+Yi completed an MPH dissertation in which he studied vaccine-preventable diseases, using data from South Australia.
+Yi was supervised by Professor John Lynch, Associate Professor Lisa Smithers and Dr Catherine Chittleborough.